 This course provides training in diagnosing and servicing modern automotive heating and air conditioning systems used on cars, pickups, light trucks and utility vehicles.
 It covers construction, function and principles of heating and air conditioning systems, components and controls.
 (CSU)

-AUTO 239: Bureau of Automotive Repair (B.A.R.)
+AUTO 239A: Bureau of Automotive Repair (B.A.R.)
 Update Training

 1.0 Unit.
-Repeat: 3.
+1 lecture hr/wk.
+Repeat: 2.
 No prerequisite.
-Eighteen lecture hours.